Cantellated 8-simplexes: Coordinates

 The Cartesian coordinates of the vertices of the tricantitruncated 8-simplex can be most simply positioned in 9-space as permutations of (0,0,0,0,1,2,3,3,3).
 This construction is based on facets of the bicantitruncated 9-orthoplex.

 Images

 Related polytopes

-This polytope is one of 135 uniform 8-polytopes with A8 symmetry.
+The six presented polytopes are in the family of 135 uniform 8-polytopes with A8 symmetry.